 Green Skills courses will be open to individuals who live or work in the city and to organisations and companies based in or operating in Oxford.
 Some courses will require additional qualifications based on course eligibility criteria.

-More information on the green skills fund and courses can be found on the dedicated webpage or by emailing Greenskills@oxford.gov.uk
+More information on the green skills fund and courses can be found on our Green Skills Fund page or by emailing Greenskills@oxford.gov.uk

 “These free green skills courses and qualifications will benefit local businesses and improve the skills of Oxford residents.
 We will need people with the right skills to support the transition to a net zero city by 2040.
 If you think that you or your business might benefit from one of the courses, then please get in touch.”